What’s better: quality or quantity?

 Quantity Is the Only Way To Get Quality

 Lots of folks say quality suffers when you put out a lot of content, but what they don’t realize is that you eventually bridge the cap in talent required to create quality content on a frequent basis.

-I am so much faster at writing, editing, and formatting a blog post now compared to seven years ago.
+I am so much faster at writing, editing, and formatting a blog post now compared to nine years ago.

 Now, instead of spending 4 hours working on a blog post, I can spend less than 2.
-Not only that, but I can write better stuff in less time than before.
+Not only that, but I can write better stuff in less time than when I was starting out.

 To create great stuff, you need to write a lot of crap.
 A lot.

 You only become efficient with massive amounts of practice.